m2marcelo/countries/README.md

 ## Google Maps API Key

-* To have the app running with full capabilities, please add the google map key for it.
+* To have the app running with full map capabilities, please add your google map key into the project.
-* Locate the file named google_maps_api.xml in the project, in there there will be a link to generate the Google Maps API key needed.
+* Locate the file named google_maps_api.xml in the project, in there, there will be a link to generate the Google Maps API key needed.
+* Follow the instructions, copy the generated key.
 * In the xml file, please change the ADD_YOUR_KEY_HERE for the key you just generated and the project ill be able to show the maps!